arcan1s/awesome-widgets/README.md

 * label `$bat` - battery charge, <i>%</i>.
 Battery device may be set below.
 File (`/sys/class/power_supply/BAT0/capacity` by default) must contain only battery charge in percent
 * label `$ac` - status AC device.
 Return <i>(*)</i> if AC device is online or <i>( )</i> if offline.
 AC device may be set below.
 FIle (`/sys/class/power_supply/AC/online` by default) must contain `1` if AC is online
 * label `$artist` - current song artist.
 One of supported music players must be installed
+* label `$album` - current song album.
+One of supported music players must be installed
 * label `$progress` - current song progress.
 One of supported music players must be installed (mpd does not support yet)
 * label `$time` - current song duration.
 One of supported music players must be installed
 * label `$title` - current song title.
 One of supported music players must be installed